 Nunawading Delivery Centre 3131

-NB: Please mark envelope 'Protected Disclosure – Strictly Confidential'.
+NB: Please mark envelope 'Public Interest Disclosure – Strictly Confidential'.

 All allegations will be regarded as extremely serious.
-The Protected Disclosures Coordinator will assess if the disclosure is a protected disclosure in accordance with the guidelines and will refer 'protected disclosures' to the appropriate authority for investigation.
+The Public Interest Disclosures Coordinator will assess if the disclosure is a public interest disclosure in accordance with the guidelines and will refer 'public interest disclosures' to the appropriate authority for investigation.

-For more information, please refer to the attached procedures and the Protected Disclosures Act 2012.
+For more information, please refer to the Public Interest Disclosures Act 2012.